 Shipping: International shipping with prices varying by country of origin

-Vestiaire Collective's online thrift store specializes in higher-end luxury designer items.
-Vestiaire Collective rigorously checks the authenticity of each item stocked to make sure your orders only comprise the real deal.
+Vestiaire Collective specializes in higher-end luxury designer items.
+They offer a rigorous authentication process for each item stocked to ensure quality control and that your orders only comprise the real deal.

-For those looking for an online thrift store stocking top labels, you can't go wrong here and will find everything from Cartier through Miu Miu.
+For those looking for destination stocking top labels, you can't go wrong here and will find everything from Cartier through Miu Miu.
 The price points reflect the original retail value, with the site usually offering pre-loved authentic vintage items at 30 - 70% of retail.

 They also do designer lines in sports, dinnerware, and home decor.
 Perfect for those who might be looking for a Louis Vuitton racket cover for considerably less than the $2000+ it retails for new.